uber/charlatan/docs/quickstart.rst

 `Charlatan` uses an internal cache to store fixtures instance (in particular to create relationships).
-If you are resetting your database after each tests (using transactions or by manually truncating all tables), you need to clean the cache either in :py:meth:`TestCase.setUp`, otherwise `Charlatan` will try accessing objects that are not anymore in the sqlalchemy session.
+If you are resetting your database after each tests (using transactions or by manually truncating all tables), you need to clean the cache in :py:meth:`TestCase.setUp`, otherwise `Charlatan` will try accessing objects that are not anymore in the sqlalchemy session.

 .. literalinclude:: ../charlatan/tests/test_simple_testcase.py